Barn Homes Combine Rustic Practicality and Comfort for Today’s Families

 If you can live comfortably and luxuriously in a gambrel-roof barn home, then you can certainly consider a pole barn home, which is just as versatile as the gambrel type.

 What exactly is a pole barn home?
-As defined by building professionals, this is a structure that uses post-frame construction, where wood posts are the main vertical framing element.
+As defined by building professionals, this structure uses post-frame construction, where wood posts are the main vertical framing element.
 These posts are driven into the ground 4 to 6 feet deep to provide support.

 Ever imagine living in a pole barn home like this?
-The home is converted from a farmer's market building and retains all of the appearance design qualities of a barn in a traditional pole building (photo credit: Farmer's Market Building by Bkell947 under license CC BY-SA 3.0).
+The home is converted from a farmers market building.
+It retains all of the barns appearance design qualities in a traditional pole building (photo credit: Farmers Market Building by Bkell947 under license CC BY-SA 3.0).

 While pole barn homes may not be an established style choice for a majority of people, there are several benefits to consider: